What to eat corn flakes with. Contraindications for use

 • salt, pepper - to taste.

-Cut the tomatoes and cucumber into cubes, add wheat germ and chickpeas to the vegetables, salt, pepper, dress the salad with olive oil and lemon juice.
+Cut the tomatoes and cucumber into cubes, add wheat sprouts and chickpeas to the vegetables, salt and pepper, season the salad olive oil And lemon juice.
 Mix everything well.
-After that, add corn flakes and cottage cheese and mix everything again.
+After this, add corn flakes and cottage cheese and mix everything again.

 Chicken fillet in corn flakes

-To cook one chicken fillet, you need to prepare the marinade and breading.
+To prepare one chicken fillet you need to prepare the marinade and breading.

 For the marinade you will need: